Beautiful cakes don’t just happen. It takes the right recipe, the right technique, and the Best Baking Pans.

-I make a lot of cupcakes and I own three 12-well muffin pans.
+I make a lot of cupcakes and I own three 12-well muffin pans, as well as two 6-well pans.
 Mine are made of light-colored steel.
 Dark colored pans will absorb heat more quickly and can brown the outside of your cakes faster than you might want.

 I avoid the silicone pans, as they are more of a hassle than anything.
 You have to set them on a baking sheet, which can hog room in the oven so much so you can’t even get two pans in at the same time.
 And I always use cupcake liners anyway, so the point of silicone for that task baffles me.
 No thanks.